Bybit

-Bybit Fintech Limited, known as Bybit, is a Dubai based cryptocurrency exchange.
-Founded in 2018 by Ben Zhou, it is one of the largest cryptocurrency exchanges in the world.
+Bybit Fintech Limited, known as Bybit, is a Dubai-based centralized cryptocurrency exchange and one of the world’s largest cryptocurrency exchanges by trading volume.
+As of 2026, it ranks as the second-largest centralized exchange by spot trading volume.
+The platform has faced regulatory warnings in several jurisdictions.

 In February 2025, the exchange was hacked resulting in the loss of $1.5 billion in assets, marking the largest cryptocurrency theft on record.

 History

-Bybit was founded in 2018 by Singaporean entrepreneur Ben Zhou, who currently serves as CEO.
-In 2022, the company relocated its headquarters from Singapore to Dubai, United Arab Emirates.
+Bybit was founded in 2018 by Ben Zhou, who currently serves as CEO.
+In 2022, the company announced that it was headquartered in Dubai, United Arab Emirates.

 In November 2023, the FTX bankruptcy estate sued Bybit for nearly $1 billion.
 It alleged that Bybit's investment arm Mirana prioritized withdrawals from FTX in November 2022 amid concerns about its solvency and withdrew nearly $500 million before withdrawals stopped.
 The suit claimed that Bybit used FTX assets to expedite withdrawals, blocked FTX from reclaiming $125 million, and devalued tokens worth tens of millions through BitDAO.
-FTX also contended that a token swap with Alameda Research in October 2021 was reversed in May 2023 when BitDAO restructured tokens, limiting redemption rights.
+FTX also contended that a token swap with Alameda Research in October 2021 was reversed in May 2023, when BitDAO restructured tokens, limiting redemption rights.
 In October 2024, Bybit settled its FTX case by paying $228 million.